matthewjburton/comfort-airlines/documents/functional-specification.md

 [ schema.sql ]
--- Purpose: Removes all tables from the database and recreates them using the schema below -- Authors: Matt Burton and Ryan Hirscher
+-- Purpose: Removes all tables from the database and recreates them using the schema below -- Authors: Matt Burton
+-- Editor: Ryan Hirscher
 -- Execute: 1.
 Log into the database: docker exec -it <container name> mariadb -u <username> -p <database name>
 --
 --              docker exec -it mariadb-container mariadb -u admin -p cloudnine